fabianmoss/website/content/home/research-areas.md

 # Order that this section appears on the page.
 weight: 2

-title: "My main research areas"
+title: "Research areas"
-subtitle: 'Click on a card to view projects, publications, and events.'
+# subtitle: 'Click on a card to view projects, publications, and events.'

 design:
   columns: '1'